lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 ### 3.3 Input Validation
 A big part of simplifying the back-end was to restrict users in selecting the ingredients.
-In order to do this, we simply made one of the fields unselectable until the user clicked something from the drop-down menu, this would trigger the `Please fill in all input fields` alert, forcing the user to pick something from the drop-down menu.
+In order to do this, we simply made the unit field unselectable until the user clicked something from the drop-down menu, which would trigger the `Please fill in all input fields` alert, hence forcing the user to pick something from the drop-down menu.

 ### 3.4 Empty Rows
 We received feedback in milestone 2 that empty rows in the table would not